 What is the Accessible Canada Act (ACA)?

-The Accessible Canada Act (ACA) is a federal law passed in Canada in 2019 with the aim of promoting accessibility and inclusion for persons with disabilities in Canada.
-The act establishes a framework to ensure that federal organizations and industries work to identify, remove and prevent barriers to accessibility for persons with disabilities in Canada.
+The Act establishes a framework to ensure that federal organizations and industries work to identify, remove, and prevent barriers to accessibility for persons with disabilities in Canada.

 How does the Accessible Canada Act relate to web accessibility?

 The Act requires that federal organizations make their digital content and online services accessible to persons with disabilities, including those with visual, auditory, physical, and cognitive impairments.
 This includes ensuring that websites and web-based applications are designed and developed in a way that allows for accessible navigation, content, and functionality.

 The ACA also mandates that the CASDO develop accessibility standards for information and communication technologies (ICT), which includes web content and web-based applications.
 These standards are designed to ensure that they’re accessible to persons with disabilities.
 The standards cover a range of areas, including the design, development, and maintenance of accessible web content.

 The Accessibility Commissioner is responsible for enforcing the accessibility standards for ICT.
 The Commissioner can investigate complaints related to the accessibility of digital content and services and can take enforcement actions against organizations that are not compliant with the accessibility standards.

 Does the Accessible Canada Act mandate a specific WCAG level?